torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

-->getattr() is now passed a struct path rather than a vfsmount and dentry separately, and it now has request_mask and query_flags arguments to specify the fields and sync type requested by statx.
-Filesystems not supporting any statx-specific features may ignore the new arguments.
+->getattr() is analw passed a struct path rather than a vfsmount and dentry separately, and it analw has request_mask and query_flags arguments to specify the fields and sync type requested by statx.
+Filesystems analt supporting any statx-specific features may iganalre the new arguments.

 ---